 Sannō Festival (山王祭)

-The Sannō Festival, which has a history of more than 1,300 years, is considered one of the three biggest festivals in Shiga Prefecture.
+The Sannō Festival, which has more than 1,300 years of history, is considered one of the three biggest festivals in Shiga Prefecture.
 The big event at Hiyoshi Taisha lasts 1.5 months from the 1st of March each year, with many people praying for a prosperous year during the event.

 In April, when the cherry blossom season reaches an end, it is when the festival reaches its peak from the 12th to the 14th of April.